mariamoljames/prework-library-loops/README.md

 Now you have your collection, minified to an array called library.
 This array contains hashes that represent each book, keeping track of the book's title, author, genres, publication year, number of pages, and whether or not you've completed reading the book.
 Though all this data is great, it's unwieldy, and hard to understand or navigate through.
 You give yourself another challenge: write some ruby methods to interpret the data!
 Here are the methods you have in mind...

+### Setup
+If you have your local environment setup, you'll be able do this lab!
+* clone down this repo, either by clicking the green button that says "Clone or download" and copying that code, or by typing into your terminal (where your repositories go) `git clone git@github.com:Guillamoure/prework-library-loops.git`
+* change your directory into that folder (`cd prework-library-loops`)
+* open up the lab in your preferred text editor
+* run `bundle install` in terminal

+There is no rspec folder and there are no tests.
+Test the deliverables after you write each one to make sure the behavior you are getting is the behavior you expect!

+Good Luck!

 ## Deliverables

 * `all_pages`: `all_pages` takes in your library as an argument, and outputs how many pages are in all of your books in your library!
 (Bonus: try to complete this method using the `.reduce` method)